plait-lab/edit-mirror/docs/installation.md

   - `edit-mirror` (the Edit Mirror utility suite program)
   - `edit-mirror-repo` (a directory containing supporting files for the Edit Mirror utility suite)
-- In the project root of your open source programming project of choice:
+- In the project root of your programming project of choice:
-  - `___edit-mirror___` (a directory storing Edit Mirror data and metadata, including unuploaded log data)
+  - `___edit-mirror___` (a directory storing Edit Mirror data and metadata, including log data that has not yet been uploaded)

 To uninstall Edit Mirror, simply remove these files as well as any editor-specific configurations you made and plugins you installed.